SebastianKuehnau/autocrud-demo/README.md

-# Custom project from Hilla

-This project can be used as a starting point to create your own Hilla application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.
+# Auto Crud Demo
+This project can be used to play around with the AutoCrud component.
+This component is available for Hilla and allows Users to make CRUD operation on a Java Data Entity.
+The example implementation can be found in @index.tsx file.

 ## Running the application